DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 8. Your character may need to rest to recharge Fate Points or heal Health Points.
 A *Quick Rest* takes about 30 minutes of in-game time.
 A *Full Rest* is a full 8 hours of in-game time.
-  - On a *Quick Rest*, each player can draw a number of *Rest Cards* determined by their level.
-Each Rest Card drawn regains 1 Health Point or Fate Point.
-If the card drawn is the same as the character's Primary Suit, regain an additional 1 Health Point or Fate Point.
+  - On a *Quick Rest*, each player can draw a number of *Rest Cards*.
+    Each Rest Card can regain 1 Health or Fate Point, or be used to regain Armor Points.
+     If the card drawn
+    is the same as the character's Primary Suit, there are additional benefits.
     Reference the Full Guide for more details on taking a *Quick Rest*.
-  - On a *Full Rest* you replenish all expended Fate Points and your Health Points return to their maximum.
+  - On a *Full Rest* you replenish all expended Health, Fate, and Armor.
-   - If you run out of cards before you can successfully take a Rest, you may shuffle, but must always draw with one (1+) Lower Hand until your next Rest.
+   - If you run out of cards before you can successfully take a Rest, you may shuffle, but must always draw with one Lower Hand (1+) until your next Rest.
      This signifies your character running out of Stamina during a long day.
    - After completing a Rest, shuffle your discard pile back into your deck.
 On a *Full Rest*, you may return both Jokers from the discard pile to your hand as Fate Cards